21jordanmorris/WhiteBoard-Project/README.md

 # Reason for fork

 This version is the web app created in CSC 3380 styled by me (Jordan Morris).
 The master version is the same web app, with the same functionality, styled by others.
+That version can be found at boardmeeting.herokuapps.com